Common Christmas Tree Bugs and How to Get Rid of Them

-It’s the question on everyone’s minds this holiday season: Should I cut down a real Christmas tree or buy a fake one?
+It’s the question on everyone’s minds this holiday season: should I get a real Christmas tree or buy a fake one?

-Freshly-cut evergreen trees are beautiful and make your home smell amazing, getting you in the Christmas spirit.
-But when you bring home a living tree you are also inviting thousands of little insects that are hibernating inside the tree.
-To prepare for these insects, pre-treat your tree before bringing it into your home with:
+Freshly cut evergreen trees are beautiful and make your home smell amazing, getting you in the Christmas spirit.
+But when you bring home a living tree you are also potentially inviting thousands of little insects that are hibernating inside the tree.
+To prepare for these insects, pre-treat your tree before bringing it into your home:

-• Diatomaceous Earth - An insecticidal powder that uses no synthetic chemicals and leaves no scent or odors.
+- Diatomaceous Earth - This powder is effective against a variety of crawling insects and is non-staining and odor-free.
+After making contact with or ingesting this powder, insects die within 48 hours.
 Simply dust your tree while it's still outside and shake off excess before bringing it inside.

-• Neem Oil Spray - Apply this OMRI Listed® spray to target insects at every growth stage.
+- Neem Oil Spray - Apply this OMRI Listed® ready-to-use spray to target insects at every growth stage – from eggs to adults.
 Use it before trimming your tree or as soon as you spot any pests.

 Remember, when slumbering insects enter your festive, warm home, they will wake up thinking it’s spring.
 Check out our infographic below about the most common insects in Christmas trees and how to make sure they don’t crash your holiday party by taking preventative steps to de-bug your tree.